“The spirit of the Korean people originates here”

 – a stone marker at Cheonwangbong

-Words and shots by Bryce Weibley
+Words by Bryce Weibley

 Cheonwangbong is most easily accessed from one of the entry points in the eastern part of the national park (see table below).
 Although conquering it in a single day hike is possible, you’ll need an iron will and an early start.
 Spending a night at a daepiso (mountain shelter) is highly recommended since it not only breaks up the hike but also adds to the overall experience.
 Whichever shelter you choose, it’s hard to beat a fine Jirisan sunset with a hot meal, a cold flask, and jovial